graysky2/kodi-logger/README.md

 ## Description
-xbmc-logger is a simple perl script that will keep a log of everything you watch on xbmc.
+kodi-logger (and the now deprecated xbmc-logger) is a simple perl script that will keep a log of everything you watch on kodi (xbmc) without showing repeated entries.

 ## Dependencies
 * Perl